The Waitresses: History

-The band's second album, Bruiseology, was released by Polydor in May 1983 followed by the Make the Weather EP in 1984.

-In the summer of 1984, Donahue left the band and was replaced by Holly Beth Vincent, formerly of Holly and the Italians, but Vincent herself left after just two weeks and Donahue returned.
-The Waitresses split up in December 1984.
+The band's second album, Bruiseology, was released by Polydor in May 1983.
+During that summer, Donahue left the band and was replaced by Holly Beth Vincent, formerly of Holly and the Italians, but Vincent herself left after just two weeks and Donahue returned.

+The Waitresses split up later in 1983.

-Post-breakup
+Post-breakup and legacy

-Donahue died of lung cancer at the age of 40 on December 9, 1996.

 Butler later worked as a producer, and played with numerous bands and artists including Half Cleveland, Purple K'nif and Richard Lloyd.
 Ficca played in Gods and Monsters and returned to his former group Television when they reunited in 1991.
 Williams played with the Psychedelic Furs, NRG Ensemble, Liquid Soul, Hal Russell and Ken Vandermark.
-Wormworth has played bass for the B-52's since 1992.King Biscuit Flower Hour Presents the Waitresses, a live album recorded in 1982 at My Father's Place in Roslyn, New York, was issued in 1997 by King Biscuit Flower Hour.
+Williams died of ampullary cancer at the age of 68 on November 20, 2023.
+Wormworth has played bass for the B-52's since 1992.

+Donahue died of lung cancer at the age of 40 on December 9, 1996.
+King Biscuit Flower Hour Presents the Waitresses, a live album recorded in 1982 at My Father's Place in Roslyn, New York, was issued in 1997 by King Biscuit Flower Hour.
 Polydor issued two compilation albums, The Best of the Waitresses (1990) and 20th Century Masters – The Millennium Collection: The Best of The Waitresses (2003).
 In 2013, Omnivore Recordings released the compilation Just Desserts: The Complete Waitresses, collecting virtually all of the band's recordings for Polydor, while ZE Records issued a digital collection of their ZE releases, Deluxe Special: Ze Complete Recordings.

+"Christmas Wrapping" was covered by the Spice Girls in 1998, as the B-side of their single "Goodbye", which peaked at number 1 in the UK.
+A version of "I Know What Boys Like" recorded by English female pop duo Shampoo reached No. 42 on the UK Singles Chart in September 1996.
+The first line in the debut single by American recording artist Chris Brown, "Run It!" references "I Know What Boys Like".
+"Run It!" topped the charts in the United States, the United Kingdom, Australia and New Zealand.
+VH1 named the song the 82nd greatest one-hit wonder of all-time in 2002 as well as the 34th greatest one-hit wonder of the 1980s in 2009.